New dams and raising existing dams

 - the accepted failure impact assessment for the dam states the dam has, or will have, a category 1 failure impact rating or category 2 failure impact rating.

-Before a development application is submitted for approval under the Planning Act 2016, a failure impact assessment must be submitted to the Department of Natural Resources, Mines and Energy (DNRME).
+Before a development application is submitted for approval under the Planning Act 2016, a failure impact assessment must be submitted to the Department of Regional Development, Manufacturing and Water.

 The dam owner must ensure the failure impact assessment is completed and accepted by the department before they apply for approval to construct.